silentdiverchris/Archivist/README.md

 # Scheduling

-There is no built in scheduler, it works just fine with Windows Scheduler and any other decent cron system.
+There is no built in scheduler, it works just fine with Windows Scheduler and any other decent cron system that can call an executable and ideally specify a parameter.

 Just specify the the job name in the app settings file as 'RunJobName' or, better, as the first parameter to the executable.

 # Logging